The General J.H. Binford Peay III 1962 Merit Scholarships

 Term.
 Peay Merit Scholarships will be awarded on an annual basis for a maximum of four academic years (8 semesters), subject to the recipient’s continued performance at a level consistent with the awarding of the Scholarship.
 Should the recipient for any reason cease to satisfy the requirements, the Scholarship can be terminated, effective with the next academic year.
 Annually during the spring term, the Scholarship Selection Committee will review the record of every existing Peay Merit Scholarship holder, and make a recommendation to the Deputy Superintendent for Academics and the Dean of the Faculty whether the holder should receive the award in the forthcoming academic year.
 The Scholarship Selection Committee will use a holistic approach in consideration of all initial candidates and the annual performance of scholarship holders, including satisfactory progress towards meeting or exceeding all four criteria.

-For consideration, complete the online application no later than February 1, 2022.
+For consideration, pre-matriculants must complete the online application no later than Feb.
+1, 2024.

 Incomplete applications will not be considered.